-- (a) Purpose and Intent - (i) To provide for the public interest by encouraging the permanent preservation of open land for its scenic beauty and to enhance agricultural, forestry, and recreation. - (ii) To perpetuate the appearance of Mendon's rural character and traditional New England landscape. - (iii) To protect the natural environment, including but not limited to aquifers, wetlands, farmland and Priority Habitats. - (iv) To protect and increase property values that are reflected in the high value that homeowners place on the amenities of open space. - (v) To promote the reduction of street construction, town maintenance, site development costs, and to provide public services more efficiently and economically. - (vi) To promote Low Impact Development practices: smaller lawns to minimize use of pesticides, herbicides, fertilizers and excessive water consumption, and far fewer impervious surfaces to minimize storm water runoff so as to preserve the natural hydrology of the land. - (vii) Not intended to make undevelopable land developable.
+- (a) Purpose and Intent - (i) To provide for the public interest by encouraging the permanent preservation of open land for its scenic beauty and to enhance agricultural, forestry, and recreation. - (ii) To perpetuate the appearance of Mendon's rural character and traditional New England landscape. - (iii) To protect the natural environment, including but not limited to aquifers, wetlands, farmland and Priority Habitats. - (iv) To protect and increase property values that are reflected in the high value that homeowners place on the amenities of open space. - (v) To promote the reduction of street construction, town maintenance, site development costs, and to provide public services more efficiently and economically. - (vi) To promote Low Impact Development practices: smaller lawns to minimize use of pesticides, herbicides, fertilizers and excessive water consumption, and far fewer impervious surfaces to minimize storm water runoff so as to preserve the natural hydrology of the land. - (vii) To promote development that is in line with goals and objectives as defined by Town of Mendon's Open Space and Recreation Plan.

-(b) Definitions
+(viii) Not intended to make undevelopable land developable.

-- (i) Common Driveway: a private way that provides access to two (2) single family dwellings. - (ii) Flag Lot: a back lot connected to the road by a driveway that has less than the normally required frontage. - (iii) Low Impact Development: A technique that incorporates environmentally friendly land use planning through a range of techniques that preserve the natural hydrology of the land.
-Examples would be rain gardens, swales, shared driveways, bioretention, and alternative landscaping. - (iv) Open Space Community (OSC): A method of planning residential development that permanently conserves open space while allowing the same number of homes as would be permissible in a conventionally zoned subdivision. - (v) Priority Habitat: The geographic extent of Habitat for State-listed Endangered Species as delineated by the Massachusetts Division of Fisheries and Wildlife.
+- (b) Definitions - (i) Common Driveway: a private way that provides access to two (2) single family dwellings. - (ii) Flag Lot: a back lot connected to the road by a driveway that has less than the normally required frontage. - (iii) Low Impact Development: A technique that incorporates environmentally friendly land use planning through a range of techniques that preserve the natural hydrology of the land.
+Examples would be rain gardens, swales, shared driveways, driveways constructed of permeable paving, bio-retention, and alternative landscaping. - (iv) Open Space Community (OSC): A method of planning residential development that permanently conserves open space while allowing the same number of homes as would be permissible in a conventionally zoned subdivision. - (v) Priority Habitat: The geographic extent of Habitat for State-listed Endangered Species as delineated by the Massachusetts Division of Fisheries and Wildlife.
 If the proposed project falls in any area so designated, the applicant must file directly with the Natural Heritage and Endangered Species Program pursuant to 321 CMR 10.12.